RahulRajkumar/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page.
 Note that this includes mailto
 ---

-I am a fourth year Ph.D. student in the [UC Riverside Mathematics Department](https://mathdept.ucr.edu) under [Professor David Weisbart](https://the-weisbart-group.github.io/).
+I am a fourth year Ph.D. candidate in the [UC Riverside Mathematics Department](https://mathdept.ucr.edu) under [Professor David Weisbart](https://the-weisbart-group.github.io/).
 I am broadly interested in Probability Theory and Stochastic Processes.
 I work with stochastic processes valued in p-adic spaces, alternatives to the real numbers that naturally display hierarchical, ultra-metric structure.
 The overarching theme of my research program is the interplay between Brownian motions/diffusion processes and symmetry.

 #### Education
 - **Ph.D. in Mathematics**, *UC Riverside* (2020 - Present)